Scott Brady Publisher and Chairman

 Brian McVickers Chief Business Development Officer

 A Chicago native, Brian has lived throughout the United States and Caribbean while traveling as much as possible.
 An accomplished racing and ocean sailor Brian is equally comfortable traversing large expanses of remote land in search of adventure.
-He has spent the last ten years involved in the outdoor industry with magazines, newspapers, web, television and ad agencies.
-Brian is based in Phoenix, Arizona with a fantastic wife Amy, two toddlers Charlie & Max, a dog named Oliver, one Land Rover and a dual-sport.
+He has spent the last 17 years involved in the outdoor industry with magazines, newspapers, web, television and ad agencies.

 Sinuhe Xavier Executive Creative Director